History of Bay City

 Until 1905, the City of Bay City was limited to the east bank of the Saginaw River.
 Previous to that date, the city occupying the west bank of the Saginaw River was a separate city known as West Bay City.
 The unified Bay City celebrated its centennial in 2005.

 During the latter half of the 19th century Bay City was the home of several now-closed industries including many sawmills and shipbuilders.
 The Defoe Shipbuilding Company, which ceased operations December 31, 1975 built destroyer escorts, guided missile destroyers, and patrol craft for the United States Navy.
-To maintain this strong Naval heritage, the Saginaw Valley Naval Ship Museum is working through the Naval Sea Systems Command to bring the USS Edson (DD-946) to Bay City as a museum ship; the Navy is expected to make a decision in the Spring of 2008.
-Another important part of the city's industrial history is Industrial Brownhoist, which was well-known for its construction of large industrial cranes.
+To maintain this strong Naval heritage, the Saginaw Valley Naval Ship Museum worked through the Naval Sea Systems Command to bring the USS Edson (DD-946) to Bay City as a museum ship.
+It was finally delivered to its temporary home in Essexville, Michigan, on August 7, 2012.
+Another important part of the city's industrial history is Industrial Brownhoist, which was well known for its construction of large industrial cranes.